-The Connected Communities series showcases engaged research from the UK Arts and Humanities Research Council (AHRC), which seeks to understand the changing nature of communities and their role in addressing contemporary individual, societal and global concerns.
+The Connected Communities series showcases collaborative research between universities and communities, which seeks to understand the changing nature of communities and their role in addressing contemporary individual, societal and global concerns.

 The overarching aim of the series is to make a substantive contribution in three areas: